GlasgowCpp/WindowsToolz/README.md

 Windows Toolz is a light program to help you fix some broken things.

-For now the first version has only one funcion, but i am planning to add more in the future.
+For now the first version has only a few funcions, but i am planning to add more in the future.

 There are two setup files: